 Education and Schools in South Africa

-The South African education system consists of three types of schools: independent schools, government schools and governing body-funded public schools.
+The South African education system consists of independent schools and government schools.

 Private education is far more expensive than public education but offers exceptional standards.
 These schools are attended mostly by children from middle- and high-income families.

 Government schools are controlled by provincial education departments and standards vary widely.
 Former Model C schools are government schools that are administrated and largely funded by a governing body of parents and alumni.
 Some of the country’s best schools fall into this category, and fees are somewhere between private and regular government school fees.